wp-plugins/fv-wordpress-flowplayer/readme.txt

 = When viewing the video in fullscreen mode, it is stretched and looks deformed. =

 This happens because the scaling is set by default to fill.
-If you wish the video show up with correct aspect ratio, you need to add following piece of code into flowplayer-frontend.php, around the line 155 into the clip section.
+If you wish the video show up with correct aspect ratio, you need to add following piece of code into flowplayer-frontend.php, around the line 155 into the clip section:

 scaling: \'fit\',